Coooder-Crypto/x402-gitbook/getting-started/quickstart-for-sellers.md

 Integrate the payment middleware into your application.
 You will need to provide:

 * The Facilitator URL or facilitator object.
-For testing, use `https://x402.org/facilitator` which works on Base Sepolia and Solana testnet.
+For testing, use `https://x402.org/facilitator` which works on Base Sepolia and Solana devnet.
   * For more information on running in production on mainnet, check out [CDP's Quickstart for Sellers](https://docs.cdp.coinbase.com/x402/docs/quickstart-sellers)
 * The routes you want to protect.
 * Your receiving wallet address.